Connor Wong Preview, Player Props: Red Sox vs. Nationals

 Nationals Pitching Rankings

-- The Nationals have the 27th-ranked team ERA among all league pitching staffs (4.89).
+- The Nationals' 4.87 team ERA ranks 27th among all MLB pitching staffs.

-- Nationals pitchers combine to surrender the most home runs in baseball (177 total, 1.5 per game).
+- The Nationals give up the most home runs in baseball (178 total, 1.5 per game).

-- His most recent time out was on Wednesday against the Philadelphia Phillies, when the lefty threw five innings, surrendering six earned runs while allowing seven hits.
+- In his last outing on Thursday against the Philadelphia Phillies, the left-hander threw five innings, allowing no earned runs while surrendering one hit.

-- In 23 games this season, the 24-year-old has put up a 4.62 ERA and 10.3 strikeouts per nine innings, while allowing a batting average of .263 to opposing batters.

 © 2023 Data Skrive.
 All rights reserved.